-Last week the Middle East Eye published the story of This is Woke, “media/news company”, revealing they are a Home Office Counter-Terrorism initiative.
-The platform aims to have “critical discussions around Muslim identity, tradition and reform”, in partnership with New Horizons.
+The Middle East Eye published the story of This is Woke, “media/news company”, revealing they are a Home Office Counter-Terrorism initiative.
+The platform aims to have “critical discussions around Muslim identity, tradition, and reform”, in partnership with New Horizons.
 The piece, by Ian Cobain, revealed how This Is Woke was a project created on behalf of the Office for Security and Counter-Terrorism at the UK Home Office.

 In the article Cobain writes “when Middle East Eye asked the Home Office for information about the project, under the terms of the UK’s Freedom of Information Act, the OSCT confirmed that it held such material but refused to disclose any, citing the section of the act that concerns national security.”